Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 In 1966 she was sold to PT Perusahaan Pelajaran who restored her to her first Indonesian name Ambulombo and she resumed her regular pilgrim duties.
 However, from 1970 she was laid up until she finally was sold to Taiwanese ship beakers in 1972.

-However, whilst under tow from Djakarta to Kaohsiung, by the Japanese tug Fujisan Muru where she was to be broken up, TSMV Ambulombo sprang a leak and duly sank off Luzon on November 18, 1972, and she lay’s in position 18°19’ N-120°34’ E. We could call this in maritime terms, “a dignified end for a great lady”, which is better than men crawling all over her and with countless blow torches cutting her into little pieces foer scrap metal and razor blades, etc!
+However, whilst under tow from Djakarta to Kaohsiung, by the Japanese tug Fujisan Maru where she was to be broken up, TSMV Ambulombo sprang a leak and duly sank off Luzon on November 18, 1972, and she lay’s in position 18°19’ N-120°34’ E. We could call this in maritime terms, “a dignified end for a great lady”, which is better than men crawling all over her and with countless blow torches cutting her into little pieces for scrap metal and razor blades, etc!

 The Manoora and Manunda covered great distances and transported countless thousands of people around the coast of Australia.
 I have not included a complete wartime history on these ships, for there are other sites that will have much more.
 This page has been created for you to relive the days when Australia had some damn fine Coastal Liners and they were the days when we went to the wharves and looked at these ships and marvelled at them with great pride.
 Australia once had a proud maritime history, which is all but a memory.
 I hope this page will bring back some of the magic of yesteryear - Bon Voyage!

-A special thank you to: Michael and Martin Cooke for providing information and an image of their father James Cooke who served on the HMAS Manoora before and during the war.
+A special thank you, to: Michael and Martin Cooke for providing information and an image of their father James Cooke who served on the HMAS Manoora before and during the war.
 Also, thank you Peter Johnson, Stoker Laurie’s son for your contributions and Keith Fry (Perth Australia) for editing this article!
 For photo credits, see below.

 T.S.M.V Manoora ~ INDEX:

 Page One The Ships history page.
+(This Page).

-Page Two Mr & Mrs Dwyer sail on T.S.M.V.
-Manoora in MAY 1958.
+Page Two Mr & Mrs Dwyer sail on the Manoora in MAY 1958 & the Memorabilia Page.

 Page Three Ships Deck Plan provided by Mr. Jack Dwyer.